 Easy Slope (18 degrees) — Highly recommended if your dog has bone or joint problems such as arthritis, or even achy muscles (ie. senior and disabled dogs, or those diagnosed with hip dysplasia for example.)

-Skid-Resistant & High-Traction Surface — If your dog has a limited mobility, you want to make sure the ramp you get has offers a safe, sure footing.
+Skid-Resistant & High-Traction Surface — If your dog has limited mobility, you want to make sure the ramp you get has offered a safe, sure footing.
 This is the case when they specify the use of a non-skid or non-slippery surface.

 Reflective Markings — Mostly for safety reasons, you may want to pay a little premium sometimes to get reflective markings on your pet ramp.
 Especially if you are going to use it in traffic areas and at night.

 Weight — Do not assume that the lightest the ramp, the better it is.
 Having a heavy ramp offers sturdiness for larger dogs but more than anything, it offers greater stability.
-Most ramps for dogs are free-standing so the weight does help stabilizing it on the ground.
+Most ramps for dogs are free-standing so the weight does help to stabilize it on the ground.

 Carry Handle — Depending on your own strength and size, you may need the help of a carry handle to transport your dog’s ramp in and out of the house or the trunk.

 The products below are not just ordered from the best down; instead, they are all great but they perform best in a particular area.
 Some are ramps for large dogs, others are ideal for smaller breeds, and so on.